Beyond Mapping

 Figure 1.
 Traditional and Extended Map Features.

-In geometry a point is considered dimensionless, however the corresponding concept in cartography is a dot of ink having a physical dimension of a few inches to several miles depending on the scale of a paper map.
+In geometry a point is considered dimensionless, however, the corresponding concept in cartography is a dot of ink having a physical dimension of a few inches to several miles depending on the scale of a paper map.
 Similarly, a line in mathematical theory has only length but is manually mapped as a thin serpentining polygon of the pen’s width.
 An area feature has both length and width in two-dimensional space.
-The interplay of mapping precision and accuracy in a digital world involves a discussion of scale and resolution reserved for next month.
+The interplay of mapping precision and accuracy in a digital world involves a discussion of scale and resolution reserved for the next section.
 For now, let’s consider the revolutionary changes in map form and content brought on by the digital map as outlined in the rest of figure 1.

 For thousands of years, manual cartography has been limited to characterizing all geographic phenomena as discrete 2-dimensional spatial objects.
 However many map variables, such as elevation, change continuously and representation as contour lines suggests a nested series of flat layers like a wedding cake instead of the actual continuously undulating terrain.
 The introduction of a grid-based data structure provides for a new basic building block—a map Surface of continuously changing values throughout geographic space.